 The confluence of civilizations as well as its strategic harbour, together with the rise of the local mining industry is manifested by a unique artistic heritage, with a number of landmarks such as the Roman Theatre, the second largest of the Iberian Peninsula after the one in Mérida, an abundance of Phoenician, Roman, Byzantine and Moorish remains, and a plethora of Art Nouveau buildings, a result of the bourgeoisie from the early 20th century.
 Cartagena is now established as a major cruise ship destination in the Mediterranean and an emerging cultural focus.

-Where is Cartagena Spain?
+Where is Cartagena Spain Located?
 Map

 Cartagena is a port city on Spain's southeast Mediterranean coast, in the province & autonomous community of Murcia, southeastern Spain.
 It is the site of Spain’s chief Mediterranean naval base.
 It is 527 kilometers northeast of Gibraltar and 626 kilometers south of Barcelona.
 The current population is 213,943, so it is not a small town.